bthate/botlib/docs/index.rst

 BOTLIB
 ######

-| welcome to BOTLIB, framework to program bots ! see https://pypi.org/project/botlib/
+| Welcome to BOTLIB, framework to program bots ! see https://pypi.org/project/botlib/

 BOTLIB uses the OLIB library for the new functional object library, it provides a "move all methods to functions" like this: